ZcashFoundation/zebra/book/src/dev/rfcs/drafts/xxxx-async-rust.md

 argument will never be returned.
 (This behavior is not documented or guaranteed.)
 This bias can cause starvation or hangs.
 Consider edge cases where queues are full, or there are a lot of messages.
 If in doubt:
-- put cancel oneshots first, then timers, then other futures
+- put shutdown or cancel oneshots first, then timers, then other futures
 - use the `select!` macro to ensure fairness

 Select's bias can be useful to ensure that cancel oneshots and timers are always